 What is Student Loan Forbearance?

-Student Loan Forbearance allows you to stop payments, or temporarily make smaller payments on your student loan.
-It provides temporary relief for those who are trying to save some money for more important things such as food, utility and hospital bills, and other emergency expenses.
+Student loan forbearance allows you to stop payments, or temporarily make smaller payments on your student loan.
+It provides temporary relief for those who are trying to save some money for more important things such as food, utility bills, hospital bills, or other emergency expenses.

 Getting a forbearance doesn’t mean that the interest on your student loan debt will stop.
 You still need to pay the interest eventually.
 Otherwise it may be “capitalized” and the interest will be added to your principal balance.